East Carolina Pirates Football Schedule in 2014

 East Carolina Pirates Football Fans

 to Bagwell Field to see the East Carolina Pirates hit the football field, then perhaps you have not been lucky enough to see

-their support for their favorite team.
+for their favorite team.